 One day a few weeks after the breakup, the train was very crowded for some reason, and I had to stand toward the back.
 The cowboy was already on the train, but he made his way back to where I was standing and said, “Howdy.”

 I howdied him back, and started chatting with him.
 His name was Frank, and he worked for a publisher.
 His parents were still in Texas, but he had moved up, divorced, no kids, but a special education teacher before his move.
 He had decided to see something new, he said, and he told me a bit about his family, apparently more liberal than he was, which surprised me a little.
-I told him he disagreed with his rather conservative politics, and in spite of this, he kept coming to talk to me everyday.
+We discussed politics, and in spite of this, he kept coming to talk to me everyday.
 Finally, near the end of the week, he asked me out.
 He seemed nice enough, so I gave him my number, and told him to give me a call over the weekend.

 The weekend came and went, and he never called.
 But sure enough, there he was on Monday, with a seat saved for me on the train.
-He picked up the conversation right where he had left off without a mention of the call I had awaited, but I do tend to get bored easily by missteps like that, and indeed, my interest had waned by this time.
+He picked up the conversation right where he had left off without a mention of the call I had awaited, but his hesitation disappointed me.
+I lost interest.
 I wasn’t exactly trying to avoid him, but I wasn’t trying to be on the same train anymore, either.
 I sometimes took an earlier train, sometimes drove, and I talked to him if he was there, because, after all, this Frank was such a curious fellow.

-I didn’t think much of Frank, and started dating a rather smart guy who ultimately also messed things up with me, but he did send flowers to me at work one day.
-I took them home at the end of the week, and the look on Frank’s face surprised me.
-I was chatting with a train friend about them and about the guy who sent them, and Frank seemed a little angry, then asked me.
-All I could answer was to remind him that he never called me.
-I couldn’t imagine he considered it possible for me to betray him, but I suppose in his mind, I did.
-My job was about to end, and I rode the train only for another couple of weeks.
+A little while after that, I started dating a guy who ultimately also messed things up with me, but he was rather smart, and handsome, and sent flowers to me at work one day.
+I took my bouquet home at the end of the week, and a train friend quizzed me all about them and about the guy who sent them.
+Frank watched me talk, and frowned deeply, then asked me if I was seeing someone else.
+All I could answer was to remind him that he never even called me.
+I couldn’t imagine he considered it possible for me to betray him, but I suppose that in his mind, I did.
+My job was about to end, and I rode the train for only another couple of weeks.
 Frank started standing toward the back of the train, but I said goodbye to him on my last ride.

 I hadn’t thought of Milan Kundera’s Slowness in years, but Frank reminded me of Vincent’s encounter at the academic conference.
 Vincent meets a woman and woos her, and she is interested in him.
 But then, he just kind of blows it and runs off in shame.
 I don’t know that Frank felt any shame, but I was always puzzled by him.